 - Economics, Finance, & Analytics

-End User License Agreement (EULA)
+What is an End User License Agreement (EULA)?

 An end-user license agreement (EULA) is a contract between the manufacturer and buyer which allows the buyer to use the subject product (generally software).
 End-user license agreements set the guidelines and limitations for use of the software.
 For example, a buyer accepts the end-user license agreement and the EULA requires him to use this software on a single computer system.